kurotako-data/kurotako-data.github.io/README.md

-Bonjour
+Hello
-Ce site est mon portfolio de D.A, il est actuellement en construction
+This site is my D.A. portfolio and is currently under construction.